James Monroe Biography: Fifth President of the United States

 Secretary of War

 James Monroe’s main responsibility as Secretary of State was thus to negotiate treaties with Britain and France and make sure that they stop violating American neutral rights by raiding American merchant ships.
 The British were less responsive than French to Monroe’s efforts and on June 18, 1812, urged by Madison and Monroe, Congress declared war upon Britain.
+The conflict between the United States and Great Britain became known as the War of 1812.
 Although the U.S. navy experienced some successes, the war went poorly and the efforts of the Madison administration to seek peace brought only rejection from the British.
 James Monroe took a second role within the administration as Secretary of War.
 On August 24, 1814, the British invaded and burned Washington D.C.
 Because of the new hostilities, Monroe returned to lead the war department after he had given up the position.
 He quickly enforced new reforms and developed an efficient strategy to increase the resistance of the American army and militia.
 After months of sustained efforts, the war ended with the signing of the Treaty of Ghent, but it still left unresolved issues between Britain and the United States.
 As Secretary of State, James Monroe supervised the negotiations.

 Due to his effective leadership during the war, James Monroe became the leading figure in the 1816 presidential race and he received outstanding acclaim for his activity in the cabinet.
 His candidacy was not without challenges but with all the disputes within the party, Monroe managed to win the nomination.
 He entered the presidential election against Federalist Rufus King and easily defeated him as the Federalists had already grown very weak.